Home > Across Lake Garda to Venice

 Heading east out of Peschiera, you’ll ride along peaceful country roads to the Romanesque town of Verona.
 After checking in, take time to enjoy Verona’s treasures, such as the hard-to-miss and well-preserved Roman arena made from rose-colored marble, the Romanesque Basilica di San Zeno, and of course the Casa di Giulietta (Juliet’s House) and the balcony Shakespeare made timeless!

-From Verona, you’ll ride through flat farmland before heading up Monte Berico in the Berici Hills.
+From Verona, you’ll ride through flat farmland before heading up Monte Berico in the Berici Hills (or you can opt for the easier option skipping Monte Berico).
 The steady climb takes you up through small, enchanting villages whose unobstructed views over Vicenza will cause you to stop in your tracks.
 On the way down, you’ll be gob-smacked by Vicenza’s imposing Basilica — one of Palladio’s foremost works — as it appears out of nowhere when you round the corner.
 Leep steady on and stay on your bike!
 Only a few pedal strokes away is Piazza Signeri, Vicenza’s main square.

-Today’s ride can be shortened if you take a train from Verona to San Bonifacio (approx. 30 km).
-Train tickets are provided only for the guests of the guided tours.
+Note: Today’s ride can be shortened if you take a train from Verona to San Bonifacio (approx. 35 km/21 miles).

-Cycling out of Vicenza on a bicycle path and on a gravel road soon after, you’ll quickly reach Palladio’s most famous villa, the Villa Rotonda, as well as the frescoes of Tiepolo at Villa Valmarana (entrance included).
+Cycling out of Vicenza on a bicycle path and on a gravel road soon after, you’ll quickly reach Palladio’s most famous villa, the Villa Rotonda.
 Then you will head towards the Euganean Hills, where you will have the opportunity to relax in a 4-star spa resort in the largest European thermal district.

 Along the cycle path of the Battaglia Canal, you will reach the lively university town of Padua, where Galileo once taught mathematics.
 We recommend a visit to the grand Basilica del Santo dedicated to Saint Anthony.
 You will then follow a traffic-free route along the Brenta Canal and pass by some remarkable villas, including Villa Pisani, Malcontenta, and Villa Widmann.